Corporate Governance

 Introduction

 The QCA Code is based on ten principles that focus on the pursuit of medium to long term value for shareholders.
 The QCA has stated what it considers to be appropriate arrangements for growing companies and asks companies to provide an explanation about how they are meeting the principles through the prescribed disclosures.
-The directors have considered how we apply each principle in the context of the Company’s size, strategy, resources and stage of development, and below have provided an explanation of the approach taken in relation to each.
+The directors have considered how we apply each principle to the extent that the Board judges these to be appropriate in view of the Company’s size, strategy, resources and stage of development, and below have provided an explanation of the approach taken in relation to each.

 Principle 1

-Establishing a strategy and business model to promote long-term value for shareholders
+Establish a purpose, strategy and business model which promote long-term value for shareholders

-We are committed to operating a sustainable business and plan to incorporate Environmental, Social and Governance aspects to all future opportunities reviewed.
+We are committed to operating a sustainable business and plan to incorporate Environmental, Social and Governance aspects into all future opportunities reviewed.

 Principle 2